 Q: Would you agree that companies that turn out to be successful in the long run are the ones that ensure psychological safety for their people?

 A: You just had a trigger word for me - psychological safety.
 It's one of those things I really geek out about.
 Yes!
 Hands down, if you have created psychological safety in an organization, I believe it will be more successful.

 Q: And do you have some tips on how to get there?

-Q: You mentioned a really nice tool “Structural Tension”.
+Q: You mentioned a really nice tool "Structural Tension".
 You demonstrated how a rubber band creates more tension and resistance the more you stretch it.
-I loved that metaphor but I was thinking how does this work with stretch goals, evolution and progress in general.
+I loved that metaphor but I was thinking about how this works with stretch goals, evolution and progress in general.

 A: I think stretch goals are fantastic.
 I love a good stretch goal.
 There's something so inspirational about thinking that there was a point where putting a man on the moon was some huge and possibly impossible goal.
 It was a total stretch goal but with the right people and strategy in place we made it happen.
 Stretch goals have a real place in an organization.
 If they're done well and led by the right people they can be very inspiring.

 However, stretch goals sometimes make people say "How are we possibly gonna do that?", so that initial stretch goal causes a lot of tension.
 But if you think about what can we do this year or this quarter or even this month, then this structural tension is not that strong and you find a place where it is actually motivational and inspiring.

 Q: I learned something today that I hadn't heard before.
 Tell us more about the Jahari window.